Song of Songs

-The two lovers are in harmony, each desiring the other and rejoicing in sexual intimacy.
+Modern scholarship tends to hold that the lovers in the Song are unmarried, which accords with its ancient Near East context.
 The women of Jerusalem form a chorus to the lovers, functioning as an audience whose participation in the lovers' erotic encounters facilitates the participation of the reader.

-Scholars differ in assessing when it was written, with estimates ranging from the 10th to 2nd century BCE, with linguistic analysis suggesting the 3rd century.
+Most scholars view the Song of Songs as erotic poetry celebrating human love, not divine metaphor, with some seeing influences from fertility cults and wisdom literature.
+Its authorship, date, and origins remain uncertain, with scholars debating its unity, structure, and possible influences from Mesopotamian, Egyptian, and Greek love poetry.

-In modern Judaism, the Song is read on the Sabbath during the Passover, which marks the beginning of the grain-harvest as well as commemorating the Exodus from Biblical Egypt.
-Jewish tradition reads it as an allegory of the relationship between God and Israel; Christianity, as an allegory of Christ and his bride, the Church.
+In modern Judaism, the Song is read on the Sabbath during the Passover, which marks both the beginning of the grain-harvest and the commemoration of the Exodus from Egypt.
+Jewish tradition interprets it as an allegory of the relationship between God and Israel.
+In Christianity, it is viewed as an allegory of Christ and his bride, the Church.
+The Song of Songs has inspired diverse works in art, film, theater, and literature, including pieces by Marc Chagall, Carl Theodor Dreyer, Toni Morrison, and John Steinbeck.

 Structure

-There is widespread consensus that, although the book has no plot, it does have what can be called a framework, as indicated by the links between its beginning and end.
-Beyond this, however, there appears to be little agreement: attempts to find a chiastic structure have not been compelling, and attempts to analyse it into units have used different methods and arrived at differing results.
+There is widespread consensus that, although the book has no plot, it does have what can be called a framework, indicated by the links between its beginning and end.
+Beyond this, however, there appears to be little agreement: attempts to find a chiastic structure have not found acceptance, and analyses dividing the book into units have employed various methods, yielding diverse conclusions.

-The following schema, from Kugler and Hartin must therefore be taken as indicative, rather than determinative:
+The following indicative schema is from Kugler and Hartin's An Introduction to The Bible: